 Querciabella Mongrana in Maremma

-Mongrana comes from the Banditella, Podere Harras and Sugherettaia vineyards and has been Biodynamically grown since inception.
+Mongrana comes from the Banditella, Podere Harras and Sugherettaia vineyards and has been biodynamically grown since inception.
 The first vintage was 2005.
-Exposure is North to South.
 The soil is a mixture of silt and alluvial sand, with areas of gravel and surface pebbles that can be traced back to the Pleistocene.

 The ideal serving temperature is 57° to 64° F. Recommended to drink young, though this wine will continue to develop and mature for at least ten years.